 - 2014 I posted 100

 - and in 2016 187

 Looking Ahead – 2017 will see me come down to earth here…and that’s a good thing.
 Sometimes less is more.
 Posting 3 to 4 times a week is not good as it just becomes noise.
-It was necessary to fulfill the commitments I made with tourism boards, hotels, and tour operators and I am impressed I pulled off such a pace.
+It was necessary to fulfil the commitments I made with tourism boards, hotels, and tour operators and I am impressed I pulled off such a pace.
 I will back down to one to two times a week in an effort to remove the fluff.

 4) Post shorter content

 Another tick.
-The reason I was able to post so much was because I focused on shorter content and photo heavy stories.
+The reason I was able to post so much was because I focused on shorter content and photo-heavy stories.
 Again, this is not necessarily better.

 Looking Ahead – In 2017 I will head back to posting more meaningful content that is engaging and less fluffy.
 This may mean longer but (hopefully) more engaging.